Resume Tips

 Key Takeaways:

-- Begin your resume by making an objective and clear statement.
+- Begin your resume with an unambiguous objective statement.

-- Tailor your resume for each job application.
+- Make sure you tailor your resume for each job application.

-- Highlight your successes.
+- Highlight your achievements.

 - Emphasize transferable skills.